Anemia in Children

 To get a blood sample, a healthcare

-provider will insert a needle into a vein, usually in the child's arm or hand.
+provider will insert a needle into a vein, often in the child's arm or hand.
 A

 using a needle prick.